Long-Term Side Effects of Cocaine on the Brain & Body

 Long-Term Effects of Cocaine Use on the Respiratory System

 Respiratory problems and pulmonary damage: Snorting cocaine can cause mucous membrane damage through the sinus cavity, leading to the throat and upper respiratory system; however, smoking crack cocaine is more likely to cause serious respiratory problems.
 Blood vessels in the lungs constrict; alveolar walls are destroyed so oxygen does not enter the bloodstream as well; and capillaries that carry oxygen to the rest of the body can be destroyed.
 Chronic cough, higher risk of infections like pneumonia and tuberculosis, acute respiratory distress, asthma, and pulmonary edema are all associated with freebasing cocaine.
 People who chronically abuse crack cocaine can develop “crack lung,” or eosinophilic pneumonitis.
 Symptoms of this condition include:

 - Diffuse wheezing sounds

 - Raised body temperature

-- Brain damage: Consistent constricting of blood vessels can reduce the amount of oxygen the brain receives, which can cause brain damage.
+Negative Effects on the Brain: Consistent constricting of blood vessels can reduce the amount of oxygen the brain receives, which can cause brain damage.
 It also increases the risk of aneurysm due to damage to the vascular walls feeding the brain.
 Further brain damage from cocaine or crack cocaine can include:

 - Mini-strokes, or transient ischemic attacks